-As development expands, it often unintentionally increases the spread of light pollution-overly bright outdoor lighting that shines where it's not needed.
-When we reduce light pollution and preserve our view of the night sky, we also save money, protect our health, improve the safety of our communities, and remove interference with migratory wildlife patterns.
+As development expands, it often unintentionally increases the spread of light pollution-excessively bright outdoor lighting that shines where it's not needed.
+When we reduce light pollution and preserve our view of the night sky, we also save money, protect our health, enhance community safety, and reduce harm to plants and wildlife.